serveba/guardian/README.md

 * Define services with .yaml files.
 * Define connectors with .yaml files.
 Connectors are used for sending alarms to several targets (email, slack, telegram...)
 * Stores information internally with SQLite.
-* Admin Dashboard made with reagent with all the services and its data.
+* Admin Dashboard made with reagent with all the services and its data (https://github.com/multunus/dashboard-clj).
 * Real time data.

+## Building guardian-clj

+## Deploying guardian-clj